Contents: Timing Belt Cover M111 ↡ M112/113 ↡

-3. Remove the thermostat cover (3) (see chapter Cooling, heating and air conditioning systems).
+3. Remove the thermostat housing (3) (see Chapter Cooling, heating and air conditioning systems).

-4. Unbolt the secondary air mixing valve (Y32).
+4. Loosen the secondary air mixing switch valve (Y32).

-5. Turn out fixing bolts (1 and 2) and remove the front cylinder head cover.
+5. Unscrew the mounting bolts (1 and 2) and remove the front cylinder head cover.

-6. Thoroughly clean the mating surfaces.
-Installation is carried out in the reverse order - the cover is planted on the sealant.
-Make sure all fasteners are tightened to the correct torque.
+6. Carefully clean the mating surfaces.
+Installation is performed in the reverse order - the cover is placed on the sealant.
+Make sure that all fasteners are tightened with the required force.

-A - Bolts for fastening the timing cover to the cylinder head
+A — Bolts securing the timing belt cover to the cylinder head

 3 - Guide pins

-1. The details of installing the timing cover on the 111 series engine are shown in the illustrations, which include all references in the text.
+1. The installation details of the timing cover on the 111 series engine are shown in the illustrations to which all references in the text refer.

 2. Disconnect the negative cable from the battery.

-3. Remove the assembly of the left sleeve of the air boost path with the MAF sensor (see Section Removal and installation of the engine).
+3. Remove the left air boost tract hose assembly with the MAF sensor (see Section Removal and installation the engine).

-4. Remove the oil filter cartridge (see chapter Changing the engine oil and oil filter) and drain the oil into a prepared container.
+4. Remove the oil filter cartridge (see Chapter Changing engine oil and oil filter) and drain the oil into the prepared container.

-5. Remove the viscous cooling fan assembly (see chapter Cooling, heating and air conditioning systems).
+5. Remove the cooling fan assembly with viscous coupling (see Chapter Cooling, heating and air conditioning systems).

 7. Remove the oil pan (see Section Maintenance of the lubrication system).